CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Algorithmic Crush/README.md

 ## Conclusion
 This problem is particularly good at highlighting the usefulness of eliminating repeated operations.
+Without optimization the solution can be costly.
+For instance, the naive method to solve this problem involves adding the value of ‘k’ to each element in the list from ‘a’ to ‘b’ inclusively for each of the ‘M’ operations.
+The worst case would be if ‘a’ is 1 and ‘b’ is ‘N’ for each of the ‘M’ operations, making this algorithm an O(N*M) operation.
-Without optimizing the solution can be costly, but there are fairly obvious places where optimization can happen.
+However, there are fairly obvious places where optimization can happen, as shown in this solution.

 Additionally, the solution is quite simple, so one doesn't get sidetracked with the minutiae of implementation.